mikkeschiren/sekvenser-innehall/01.blog/call-for-papers-issue-3/item.md

 _Sekvenser_ stared in may 2015.
 The first issue had the theme Charlie Hebdo, second issue, out in September has the theme ”The jewish”.
 All texts are published in Swedish – but we accept essays in English, and we will translate theme to Swedish.

-Please send proposals to editor-in-chief: mikkeschiren@gmail.com
+Please send proposals to editor-in-chief: <a href"mailto:mikkeschiren@gmail.com">mikkeschiren@gmail.com</a>.